Myzumi/HypixelSkyblock.github.io/report-system/rules.md

 - "fuuck you"
 - "go kill away loser"
 - "shut up nerd"
-- "you're so bad and stupid
+- "you're so bad and stupid"
 - "you are dumb!"

 Not Punishable: